-Following are a few major facts every women should be aware of:
+Following are a few major facts every woman should be aware of:

 - Losing the density of bones is one of the major effects of menopause.
-As per NOF (National Osteoporosis Foundation) almost twenty % of women experience this type of loss in bone density within 5-7 years after experiencing menopause.
-According to experts this situation is avertable, it we start adding enough calcium in our diet, start exercises like weight bearing etc., make sure that we are focusing on our vitamin D level & talk to your doctor about checking your bone density occasionally.
+As per NOF (National Osteoporosis Foundation), almost twenty % of women experience this type of loss in bone density within 5-7 years after experiencing menopause.
+According to experts, this situation is avertable, if we start adding enough calcium in our diet, start exercises like weight-bearing etc., make sure that we are focusing on our vitamin D level & talk to your doctor about checking your bone density occasionally.

 - Alternating estrogen levels can start from your 30’s or even 40’s.
 As per ACOG, its quiet a transformation from having regular periods to not having periods completely.
 The medical term for periods is perimenopause.
 Erratic menstruation means, cycles could be lighter or heavier or even shorter or longer, you can also experience skipping of cycles occasionally.

 - As per ACOG (American Congress of Obstetricians & Gynecologists), menopause means a stage when your ovaries are done with manufacturing estrogen.
 Many women have irregular periods, so until you have a long year without having periods, you can’t come to the conclusion that you are having menopause.

 - Weight gain, as well as hot flashes, are very common symptoms of menopause.
 Hot flashes are kind of a feeling of extreme warmth, which could last for a few seconds or a few minutes.
 If you are experiencing hot flashes during your night sleep, then it’s known as night sweats.
 Some other signs of menopause are a headache, sleep problems, having problems in memorizing things, mood swing, vaginal dryness etc. Sometimes women have these problems during their perimenopause phase, for others, it starts after they have completely done away with their periods.